JokerJohn/LIO_SAM_6AXIS/README.md

 ## Acknowledgments

-We would like to express our gratitude to the following individuals for their contributions to this project:

-- [Guoqing Zhang](https://github.com/MyEvolution) for his help with testing and troubleshooting.
-- [Jianhao Jiao](https://github.com/gogojjh) and [Jin Wu](https://github.com/zarathustr) for his assistance in developing the GPS constraint visualization module.
-- [Qingwen Zhang](https://github.com/Kin-Zhang) for his support with docker support.

-We also extend our appreciation to the developers of the [LIO_SAM](https://github.com/TixiaoShan/LIO-SAM) algorithm for providing a solid foundation for our work.

-Finally, we would like to thank the open-source community for their contributions to the development and improvement of SLAM technologies, which have made this project possible.
+Our deep gratitude goes to [Guoqing Zhang](https://github.com/MyEvolution), [Jianhao Jiao](https://github.com/gogojjh), [Jin Wu](https://github.com/zarathustr), and [Qingwen Zhang](https://github.com/Kin-Zhang) for their invaluable contributions to this project.
+A special mention goes to the [LIO_SAM](https://github.com/TixiaoShan/LIO-SAM)  for laying the groundwork for our efforts.
+We also thank the open-source community, whose relentless pursuit of SLAM technology advancement has made this project possible.

 ![Star History Chart](https://api.star-history.com/svg?repos=JokerJohn/LIO_SAM_6AXIS&type=Date)